 There are a lot of things to really like about the Daiwa Tatula CT, such as the compact body that fits ever so nicely in the palm of your hand.

-The size of the body is only slightly smaller than previous models but it is enough to give you a better grip and to feel as though you have a better connection to the reel.
-This in turn makes it easier to fish than larger reels especially when it comes to pitching and flipping.
+The size of the body is only slightly smaller than that of previous models, but it is enough to give you a better grip and to make you feel as though you have a better connection to the reel.
+This, in turn makes it easier to fish than larger reels especially when it comes to pitching and flipping.

-The Daiwa Tatula CT is part of the T-Wing family of reels and uses Daiwa’s T-Wing system for line control which we have found to be one of the better systems on the market for assuring that you have even line lay as well as great castability.
+The Daiwa Tatula CT is part of the T-Wing family of reels.
+It uses Daiwa’s T-Wing system for line control which we have found to be one of the better systems on the market for assuring that you have even line lay as well as excellent castability.

 Features

-The innovative design of the “T” opening allows the line to flow freely through the wider top section when casting thus eliminationg most of the friction and increasing the distance of your cast.
+The innovative design of the “T” opening allows the line to flow freely through the wider top section when casting thus eliminating most of the friction and increasing the distance of your cast.

 This design also means that you will have a smaller chance of getting a backlash when you cast.

-Lightweight aluminum frame – The Tatula CT boasts a lightweight aluminum frame that is smaller than the original Tatula and reduces the overall weight by 0.2 oz.
-While this reel is not designed specifically for saltwater, the aluminum frame will stand up to saltwater conditions fairly well if rinsed after each use.
+The Tatula CT boasts a lightweight aluminum frame smaller than the original Tatula and reduces the overall weight by 0.2 oz.
+While this reel is not designed specifically for saltwater, the aluminum frame will withstand saltwater conditions fairly well if rinsed after each use.

 The way that this works is that there is an inductor cup between the magnets to apply slow, “magnetic braking,” which keeps the spool from overrunning at the end of a cast and creating a mess.

-Air rotation – Daiwa’s Air Rotation System facilitates a smoother feel with effortless winding and free spinning rotation of the handle.
+Daiwa’s Air Rotation System facilitates a smoother feel with the handle’s effortless winding and free spinning rotation.
 The air rotor weighs 15% less than a standard rotor and is designed to evenly distribute stress across the entire reel.

-Zaion Star Drag – The star drag is made of a Daiwas proprietary Zaion material developed by DAIWA.
-The big advantage of the Zaion material is its superior weight to strength ratio.
+The star drag is made of a Daiwas proprietary Zaion material developed by DAIWA.
+The big advantage of the Zaion material is its superior weight-to-strength ratio.
 Zaion is a type of very “High Density” carbon material, which is engineered to give you the highest level of performance and provide you with extremely good durabiltiy from impacts.

-7BB+1RB – The Tatula CT uses an 8 bearing system (7+1) The main bearings are standard ball bearings from Daiwa which are excelent quality and provide an extremely smooth feel, additionally there is one roller bearing.
-If you are planning on fishing saltwater then you might want to take a look at the Daiwa Tatula CT Type-R as it has corrosion-resistant ball bearings.
+The Tatula CT uses an 8-bearing system (7+1) The main bearings are standard ball bearings from Daiwa which are of excellent quality and provide an extremely smooth feel.
+Additionally, there is one roller bearing.
+If you are planning on fishing saltwater, then you might want to take a look at the Daiwa Tatula CT Type-R, as it has corrosion-resistant ball bearings.

 This design results in an extremely smooth and even drag at all settings.
 With a maximum setting of 13.2 lbs, the drag is strong enough to bring in all type of larger fish from bass to snook, gator trout and bull reds.